• Skip to primary navigation

 • To help hold the sandwich ingredients intact, you can gently push in the inside of the top half of the roll with your fingers to create a small divot in the roll.
 It’s is especially helpful if you’re piling your torta high with different ingredients.

-I love making a double batch of carne asada so I can add it to other recipes like some of our favorites below!
+Make a double batch of carne asada so you can add it to other recipes like some of our favorites below!

 Carne asada nachos with servings on small plates.